socle-commun/umbranexus/README.md

 - `npm run index` to refresh `docs/index.json` and the summaries in `docs/summaries/`

 Once dependencies are installed, run `npm test` to execute the tests.
 No demo scripts are shipped: nothing runs until the agent acts.

-## Configuration
-Settings are centralized in `config.yaml`:
-- `mode` indicates the prototype stage.
-- `doc_engine` specifies the **VitePress** documentation generator.

-## Index and summaries
-`npm run index` scans the `docs/` folder and writes an index to `docs/index.json`.
-Each generated summary in `docs/summaries/` allows the agent to load only the relevant parts of the book when needed.

 ## Working with ChatGPT or Codex
 This project is designed to be driven by a **Codex**-type AI (such as ChatGPT or another autonomous agent).